CARIBBEAN DEVELOPMENT BANK

 Before you proceed to apply, please consider the following requirements:

 CDB is an equal opportunity employer and does not discriminate on the basis of race, sex or religion.
-In order to be considered for this position, you must submit the following items:
+In order to be considered for this position, it is mandatory that you submit the following items:

-A cover letter addressed to the Director, Human Resources and Administration, outlining how your experience and qualifications match the profile described; and
+(i) A cover letter addressed to the Director, Human Resources and Administration outlining how your experience and qualifications match the profile described; and

-CDB fully respects the need for confidentiality of information supplied and assures you that your background and interest will not be discussed with anyone including references, without your prior consent.
+CDB fully respects the need for confidentiality of information supplied and assures you that your background and interest will not be discussed with anyone, without your prior consent, nor will reference contacts be made until mutual interest has been established.

 We thank you for your interest.